NAUMathStat/seminars/famusCurrent.md

 A prime vertex labeling of the dots/vertices is a game: label each of the $n$ dots in a graph with one of the integers $1, 2, 3, \ldots, n$, so that any pair of vertices connected by an edge are given integer labels that share no common factors aside from 1.
 This game/problem has been around for about 30 years, and Riley and Justin think they have an idea that solves the puzzle.
 Their progress along these lines will be the focus of these two short talks.
 Does their idea work?
 Come and see.
 And then...

-Instead of a faculty guest, any in the audience who wish to stick around and help with the construction of a life-size Menger Sponge will be rewarded with all of the **pizza and icream they can eat**.
+Instead of a faculty guest, any in the audience who wish to stick around and help with the construction of a life-size Menger Sponge will be rewarded with all of the **pizza and icream they can eat**.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS18-04-06.pdf)]

 ### Constructing Quaternary Complex Hadamard Matrices, Parts I and II